mohajiabdi/Hami-Mini-Market/README.md

-#🛒 Hami MiniMarket Landing Page
+# 🛒 Hami MiniMarket Landing Page
 ## 🌐 Project Overview

 The Hami MiniMarket Landing Page is a responsive website built as part of the HamiSkills Web Development Internship (Week 1 Task).
 It showcases a local mini-market that sells fresh fruits and vegetables, promoting healthy living and community support.

-The page provides visitors with an overview of the market, a product showcase, and an easy way to contact the business.
+The page gives visitors an overview of the market, a product showcase, and an easy way to contact the business.

-##🎯 Project Purpose
+## 🎯 Project Purpose

 The goal of this project is to design and develop a clean, functional, and mobile-friendly landing page that: